UAE Ministry Of Finance Showcases Social Solidarity During The Holy Month Of Ramadan

-(MENAFN- Dubai PR Network) Abu Dhabi, UAE: 04 April 2024 – The UAE Ministry of Finance today announced the launch of a series of community initiatives during the Holy Month of Ramadan, in line with its commitment to instil the values of giving within the society.
+(MENAFN- Mid-East) The UAE Ministry of Finance today announced the launch of a series of community initiatives during the Holy Month of Ramadan, in line with its commitment to instil the values of giving within the society.
 These initiatives are part of the ministry's ongoing efforts to empower people in need and improve their quality of life.

 His Excellency Younis Haji Al Khoori, Undersecretary of the Ministry of Finance, said:“The UAE has always been committed to charitable work and harnessing all possible efforts to make it a culture and a way of life within the country and around the world.
 Thanks to the guidance of our wise leadership, the UAE has succeeded in establishing itself as a global destination for humanitarian work through its continent-spanning initiatives.”